debops/debops/docs/internal-ca.rst

 been uploaded from ``hostname.example.com`` host for the ``domain`` Certificate Authority.

-The signed certificates are placed in subdirectories of the :file:`secret/pki/realms/` directory.
-The intermediate CA certificate and root CA certificate files are symlinked in the same subdirectory as the signed certificate, so that Ansible can copy their contents as regular files to remote host and correct certificate chains can be created in the PKI realm.
+The certificates are placed in subdirectories of the :file:`secret/pki/realms/` directory.
+The intermediate CA certificate and root CA certificate files are symlinked in the same subdirectory as the leaf certificate, so that Ansible can copy their contents as regular files to remote host and correct certificate chains can be created in the PKI realm.

 Security of an internal CA
 --------------------------